 - You must sing “lead” (the melody) of a song to get a turn in the lineup, but otherwise you are welcome to accompany others!

 - If you want to look like a pro – memorize your lyrics, and really, really know your song well.
-It is better to know an easy song cold, than stumble over a harder one.
+It is better to know an easy song really well, than stumble over a harder one.
 (Try not to sing while reading your smartphone if you can help it).

 - For best success, choose songs that are quite easy for others to play and familiar.
 This gets more people playing along, and makes everyone sound better and have more fun.
-There’s a list below here – scroll down.
+There’s a list below here – scroll down…but as long as it’s a well known tune, you’re probably safe!

 - Do not request to use backtracks – this is a live performance opportunity for all the musicians.